simple-framework/simple_framework_website/docs/htcondor_pool_tutorial.md

      ```
     Otherwise, the outliers field will enlist the FQDN and stage of the machines that are not in pre_deploy stage yet.
     In that case, please verify that you have signed puppet certificates for all LC hosts.
 Try running ```puppet agent -t```
     on the LC hosts that are outliers and [share any errors](../help) with us.
+    If the command fails, it is probably due to the facts that bolt is being configured by puppet in the background.
+    Please wait for a while for this to finish and try again.
+You can also tail the /var/log/messages to see what puppet is doing.
+    ```shell script
+    tail -f /var/log/messages
+    ```
 1. On the CM node, to execute the pre_deploy stage of the framework, run
     ```shell script
     puppet agent -t